AdrianaTorres/Irregular_Terrains/README.md

 This toolbox allows computing Performance Indicator (PI) within the Irregular Terrain project protocol.
 In particular, margin of stability (MoS), walking ratio (WR), ratio index (RI) and gait parameters variability can be computed.
-The toolbox contains four PI's algorithms.
+The toolbox contains four PIs algorithms.

 ## Installation